2018ik/2018ik.github.io/_wiki/effulgence.markdown

 ## Background

 An **effulgence** is a bright radiance or shining forth.
-While God is invisible, Christ is the effulgence of the glory of God and the impress of his substance (Heb.
+While God is invisible, Christ as the image of God is the effulgence of the glory of God and the impress of his substance (Heb.
 1:3).

 ## Significance